SomaRe/SM-Audio-Mixer/README.md

 **b.
 Responsiveness and Design**

-- Ensure the interface is responsive and works well on various screen sizes and devices.
+- Future: Ensure the interface is responsive and works well on various screen sizes and devices.
 - Apply consistent styling and theming for a professional look.

-### 2. Backend Development
+### 2. Future: Backend Development

 **a.
 Server Setup**